Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Benchmarks

 This dataset is adapted from the semantic structure benchmark of \citet{lampinen2025generalization}; however, as we are training models from scratch rather than finetuning, we make a few modifications.
 We generate data using the same generating process from a larger structure of 1,100 entities, sample a larger number of documents (11,000), and tokenize the dataset such that each word (or punctuation mark) is represented by a single token.
 We evaluate performance on the same evaluation types as the original work: simple rephrasing (without changing relation order), reversals, syllogisms (two-step logical inferences), and category-inclusion-only holdouts (holding out all facts about a category except its parent, testing on all inferrable facts).
 These tests identify different ways of flexibly using information latent in the training data.
 We evaluate using multiple choice questions, but we increase the number of choices to 64 (up from 4 in the original work) to make the questions more difficult.

-We also create two versions of the dataset; one in which there are strong associative cues that can provide shortcuts to inferring an answer (e.g., if all birds have wings, even if the statement ``eagles have wings'' is held out, the associations between ``eagle'' and ``bird'' may be sufficient to infer it), and another in which the associative cues are reduced, by choosing the tests and the distractor choices from the same branch of the tree (so that they share similar associative features).
-We use these two versions to show how associative cues affect generalization.
+We also create two versions of the dataset.
+In the first, there are strong similarity-based cues that can provide shortcuts to inferring an answer.
+For example, if there many birds---all or most of which share properties like flying, nesting, having wings, having hollow bones, etc.---even if the particular statement ``eagles have wings'' is held out, the model may be able to infer it via similarity-based generalization from other birds \citep[e.g.,][]{rogers2004semantic}.
+We create another version of the dataset in which these similarity-based cues are reduced, by making the semantic structure tree wider and shallower (more heavily branching at the top, so that fewer leaf nodes have common properties) and choosing the test and the distractor choices from the same branch of the tree (so that all the possible choices have many similar features).
+We use these two versions to show how similarity cues affect parametric and episodic generalization.